partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 ```

 ## Summary
-Our final `src/main.rs` file should look something like this:
+The final `src/main.rs` file should look like this:

 ```rust
 use std::{fs, path::Path, sync::Arc};